 In the business fraternity, not everyone is well acquainted with accounting technicalities or procedures.
 So, if the software provided is stuffed with every possible feature, then it may become a little more complex for the user to use it.

 Even if the software is used by a professional for the business unit, every other member of that unit should know how to use the Therefore it has to be user-friendly and not at all mechanical.

 Every user of the business unit should be able to sign in and use it as per their requirement at any point of the day without any procedural technicality.

-Its the most important part of decision making process.
+It’s the most important part of the decision-making process.
 Online softwares have a recurring cost but they are inexpensive.
-Most offline software come up with a one-time purchase option but are often expensive and you might have to pay annually for updates.
+Most offline software comes up with a one-time purchase option but is often expensive and you might have to pay annually for updates.